 - Medication Regulation Regarding the Administration of Epinephrine to Students Who Have No Prior History of Anaphylaxis

 In compliance with the State of Connecticut State Department of Education regulations, current health assessments are required of all students entering preschool and kindergarten, and again during Grade 6 and Grade 9.
 New students transferring into CT schools must meet CT regulations and school district policy.
-Health Assessment Record forms are available online under the parent forms portal, in the health offices in each school, and are included in the registration packet.
+Health Assessment Record forms are available online on this webpage under the heading "HEALTH FORMS."
+They can also be obtained in the health offices in each school and are included in the registration packet.
 Please contact your child’s school nurse with any questions regarding this mandate.
 All students are required to have a mandated physical assessment before starting school classes.

 Preschool and Kindergarten Health Assessments must be completed within one year prior to entry into school.